 What: Opening of the completely new presentation and location of ISRIC World Soil Museum

 Please use the form below to register for this event.
 Registration deadline is 15-03-2014.
 Registration

 Accommodation and Directions

 A list of hotels in Wageningen can be found here.
+If you should need further assistance regarding your accommodation, please contact our secretary, Ms Yolanda Karpes.
 You can find directions for how to reach ISRIC here.
-Wageningen campus is located approx. 1 km north of the city centre.
+Please note that Wageningen campus is located approx. 1 km north of the city centre.
 Line 88 buses connect both the train station Ede-Wageningen and the central city bus station in Wageningen with the campus every 15 mins.